zhc05001/Sampling-first-passage-of-stable-subordinator/README.md

     }
     linv.B <- function(s, alpha, par1, par2, ...) {
         ## logarithm of the inverse of B
-        ## the definitin should allow s to be an array of numbers
+        ## The function has to allow s to be an array of numbers
         ...
     }
 ```